article banner (priority)

 • An in-memory repository (such repositories are often used for tests).

-This data might represent a list of users, ids, configurations, etc. It is generally fetched as a list, and it is tempting to represent it in memory in the same way:
+This data might represent a list of users, ids, configurations, etc. It is generally fetched as a list, so it is tempting to represent it in memory in the same way:

 Using Maps

 However, this is rarely the best way to store these elements.
-Notice how the data we load is used: we most often access an element by an identifier or name (which is typically connected to how we design our data so as to have unique keys in databases).
-Finding an element in a list has linear complexity (O(n), where n is the size of the list, or more concretely, it takes on average n/2 comparisons to find an element in a list).
+Notice how the data we load is used: we most often access an element by an identifier or name (which is typically related to how we design our data so as to have unique keys in databases).
+Finding an element in a list has linear complexity (O(n), where n is the size of the list; or, more concretely, it takes on average n/2 comparisons to find an element in a list).
 This is especially problematic for big lists because finding each element requires comparing it with many other elements.
 A better solution is to use a Map instead of a List.
-Kotlin by default uses a hashmap (LinkedHashMap), and, as is described in Item 43: Respect the contract of hashCode, performance when finding an element using a hashmap is much better.
+Kotlin by default uses a hashmap (LinkedHashMap), which offers much better performance when finding an element, as is described in Item 43: Respect the contract of hashCode.
 On JVM, finding an element takes only one comparison because the size of the used hashmap is adjusted to the size of the map itself (given that the hashCode function is implemented properly).

-For example, this is the InMemoryRepo from before, but its implementation is using a map instead of a list:
+For example, this is the InMemoryRepo from before, but its implementation uses a map instead of a list:

 class InMemoryUserRepo : UserRepo { private val users: MutableMap<UserId, User> = mutableMapOf() override fun getUser(id: UserId): User? = users[id] fun addUser(user: User) { user.put(user.id, user) } }